 The DM form factor, $F_{\rm DM}$, gives the momentum dependence of the interaction.
 It can be shown that $F_{\rm DM}(q)=1$ for a contact interaction via a heavy mediator, $F_{\rm DM}(q)=(\alpha m_e/q)$ for an electron dipole moment coupling, and $F_{\rm DM}=(\alpha m_e/q)^2$ for a long-range interaction induced by the exchange of an ultralight or massless mediator~\cite{Essig:2015cda}.

 Lastly, the minimum speed required for the DM particle in order for the electron to gain an energy $E_e$ with momentum transfer $q$ is given by

-We consider a future silicon CCD experiment, based on the sensitivity of the next generation kg-sized DAMIC-M~\cite{Lee:2020abc, Castello-Mor:2020jhd} experiment.
+We consider a future silicon CCD experiment, based on the sensitivity of the next generation kg-sized DAMIC-M~\cite{Lee:2020abc, Castello-Mor:2020jhd, DAMIC-M:2023gxo} experiment.
 Direct detection experiments searching for DM-electron interactions provide a new avenue to probe MeV DM masses, due to the small mass of the electron.
 Semiconductors, in particular, have a very low ionization threshold of $\sim 1$~eV, and can be sensitive to single electron-hole pairs.
 We consider a silicon based detector with an exposure of 1~kg~year and assuming zero background events, with an ionization threshold of 1 electron-hole pair.